markmoxon/elite-source-code-bbc-micro-disc/README.md

 ```

 This will produce a file called `elite-disc-ib-disc.ssd` that contains the Ian Bell disc release.

-### Building the Stairway to Hell release

-You can add `release=sth` to produce the `elite-disc-sth.ssd` file containing the Stairway to Hell release, though that's the default value so it isn't necessary.

 ### Differences between the releases